wakujs/waku/README.md

 ## Routing

-Waku provides a minimal file-based “pages router” experience built for the server components era.
+Waku provides a minimal file-based "pages router" experience built for the server components era.

 Its underlying [low-level API](https://github.com/wakujs/waku/blob/main/docs/create-pages.mdx) is also available for those that prefer programmatic routing.
 This documentation covers file-based routing since many React developers prefer it, but please feel free to try both and see which you like more!